Bhavya-Maggo/R-visualization-scripts/README.md

-# RNA-seq Gene Expression Visualization in R
+# Gene Expression Visualization in R
 This repository provides R scripts for visualizing differential gene expression results using two commonly used plots in transcriptomics analysis:

 **Volcano Plot** – highlights significantly upregulated and downregulated genes.